What is Model Context Protocol (MCP)?

 Example 1: SEO content workflow.
 An AI assistant connects to Google Search Console (via MCP server) to pull real-time ranking data, queries a keyword research API for search volume, and accesses the company’s CMS to publish finished content.
 Services like theStacc use similar automated pipelines to publish 30 SEO articles monthly.

 Example 2: Sales research.
 A sales rep asks their AI assistant about a prospect.
-The assistant queries the CRM (via MCP), checks LinkedIn (via MCP), pulls recent intent data signals (via MCP), and compiles a pre-call briefing — all through standardized connections.
+The assistant queries the CRM (via MCP), checks LinkedIn (via MCP), pulls recent intent data signals (via MCP), and compiles a pre-call briefing.
+All through standardized connections.

 Example 3: Developer workflow.
 A programmer’s AI coding assistant connects to GitHub, Jira, and their company’s documentation via MCP.
-It can read code, create pull requests, check ticket status, and reference internal docs — all within the same chat interface.
+It can read code, create pull requests, check ticket status, and reference internal docs.
+All within the same chat interface.

 AI Tools Landscape